 Hunters Creek Village is a decidedly white-collar city, with fully 98.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hunters Creek Village is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Hunters Creek Village who work in management occupations (31.09%), business and financial occupations (13.45%), and healthcare (11.14%).

-A relatively large number of people in Hunters Creek Village telecommute to their jobs.
-Overall, about 17.37% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.37% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hunters Creek Village is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.